Menu

 Everybody starts out with a lifetime supply of about 100,000 follicles on the scalp, each primed to produce a single hair shaft.
 Normally, any given follicle pumps out that shaft for two years to six years, then takes a break for a few weeks.
 Then it sheds that hair, and starts the cycle over again.

 Each day, we lose about 100 hairs this way.
 No big deal; about an equal number of follicles enter the growth phase on the same day, and at any one time about 90 percent to 95 percent of the follicles are busy growing new hair.
+Existing follicles have the capacity to regenerate, and research shows that follicles naturally arise from stem cells present in the scalp, even in areas affected by baldness.

 But in some men, in selected places on the scalp, this orderly process goes awry.